 The second phase of this course is highly practical in nature as we will teach you over 100 beginners’ pole fitness techniques.
 You will learn the first part of the Spin City pole syllabus alongside a series of strength and conditioning techniques to help your beginners progress.
 We will complete your practical training with beginners’ combinations, sequences and choreography.
-This course will provide you with everything you need to starting teaching confident and effective pole fitness classes in your community.
+This course will provide you with everything you need to starting teaching confident and effective pole fitness classes for adults in your community.

 UNIT 1 – WARM UPS AND COOL DOWNS